mohamedhassan77/Personal-Site/content/pages/index.md

         self:
           fontWeight: 700
     subtitle: Technical office engineer
-    text: >+
+    text: >
-      As a recent civil engineering graduate with a very good with honors academic record, I offer expertise in Autodesk Revit, CAD, ASD, Navis Works, and Primavera P6, with a convincing background in design, and structural analysis .
+      As a recent civil engineering graduate with a very good with honors academic record, I offer expertise in Autodesk Revit, CAD, ASD, Navis Works, and Primavera P6, with a convincing background in design, and structural analysis.
 With over a year of experience as a Site Engineer, I have gained valuable skills in surveying, excavation, site utilities, concrete work, and project management skills.
     actions: []
     media:
       altText: ' engineer'